MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 > [!NOTE]
 > <sup>[10]</sup> When users are signed in with a work or school account, these connected experiences are optional connected experiences and are provided under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/privacystatement), and other terms may also apply.
 For more information, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).
 If you're an admin, these optional connected experiences can be managed by privacy controls for connected experiences or by the *Allow the use of additional optional connected experiences in Office* policy setting.
 >
 > <sup>[11]</sup> Starting with Version 2405 of Microsoft 365 Apps, these connected experiences are no longer managed by privacy controls for connected experiences.
 Instead, these connected experiences can be managed by using existing security controls available in Microsoft Purview portals.
+For more information, see [Set up Information Rights Management (IRM) in SharePoint admin center](/purview/set-up-irm-in-sp-admin-center) and [Manage sensitivity labels in Office apps](/purview/sensitivity-labels-office-apps).

 ## Choose whether these connected experiences are available to use